FunnyStepBK/FunnyStepBK/README.md

 - 👋 Hi, I’m Manvendra
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning C++, Python, Cryptography, DSA and Blender
-- 💞️ I’m looking to collaborate on Full stack applications & rust/c projects
+- 💞️ I’m looking to collaborate on --> Currently not focusing on any web dev projects, Stopped learning web dev!
 - 📫 You can reach out to me through Discord - @funnystep_bk
-- 😄 Pronouns: He
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a polar bear
 - 📅 Age: 14